jonas-schulz35/Project-Flat-and-Schools/README.md

 on apartements in North Rhine-Westphalia, which is with its 18 Million inhabitant the largest federal State in Germany.

-Thereore we took the data provided by the RWI in wihich they gathered data over the online-platform "Immobilien-Scout24" which is Germanies largest online Platform for real estate.
+Thereore we took the data provided by the RWI in which they gathered data over the online-platform "Immobilien-Scout24" which is Germanies largest online Platform for real estate.
 The data for schools that we have used was provided by the ministry for schools in NRW.
 We only looked at primary schools in our model.